We Don’t Use Chick Starter: Three Reasons Why

 It seems to me that as time goes on and research is done, the proper care and feeding of chickens becomes more complicated instead of less so.
 While working on this piece, I came across several articles that stated chicks should not eat layer food, layers should not eat chick food, and rooster companions to egg-laying hens should be eating a completely different feed of their own.

-In a real-life, multi-age, free range flock—the kind we think of when we picture Normal Rockwell-esque farms—I’m not sure how this segregated feeding is even possible.All I'm saying is that I'm pretty sure Ma Ingalls wasn't sending Pa to the store for different… Click To Tweet
+In a real-life, multi-age, free range flock—the kind we think of when we picture Normal Rockwell-esque farms—I’m not sure how this segregated feeding is even possible.All I'm saying is that I'm pretty sure Ma Ingalls wasn't sending Pa to the store for different kinds of feed.
+Click To Tweet

 Reasons we don’t use chick starter: when chicks follow Mama Hen around, they eat what she eats.